Lorreta-Anyika/TITANIC-DATA-ANALYSIS-WITH-EXCEL/README.md

 2. Finding missing values
 3. Removal of duplicate values
 4. Clean_Cabin:  It contains many missing values so I need to go through some processes.
 After removing duplicates, I extracted the first letters of the values; the ones without text strings, I grouped as under "M".
 That way i am able to make the values less volumionous and easy to work with.
 The result?
 From 891 values to 9 unique values.
 5. Sibsp(Sibling and spouse): I needed to find the family size of the passenger.
-This is because it is easier to safe a passenger who is alone or with lesser family members than its counterpart.
+This is because it is easier to save a passenger who is alone or with lesser family members than its counterpart.
 6. Parents and children: uses the logic of the SibSp
 7. Title: I extracted the title of the passenger from the column 'name'.
 8. Ticket: it had so many duplicates.
 First I removed the '/' and '.'.Then I extracted the first two letters like 'A5' and removed the many duplicate values.
 Yet I was not satisfied with the number after the count of each set.
 So for all the tickets with '1' as the count, I changed them to single.
 This helped minimze the tickets from 891 to just 23 unique values.